dnndev/xmp-docs/tokens/module.md

 context: all
 summary: >-
   Module Tokens provide you with the ability to use information about the current module instance at run-time such as the module's ID.
+Additional Module Tokens will be added to this topic as they become available.
 keywords:
   - module
   - tokens